 Planning Enforcement

-Planning enforcement deals with situations where building work or changes of use happen without the correct planning permission.
+Planning enforcement deals with situations where development, including building work or changes of use happen without the required planning permission.

-• not following a condition attached to planning permission
+- not complying with any condition or limitation attached to planning permission

-• properties being used for business or other purposes without the right approval
+- properties being used for business or other purposes without the required approval

-• unauthorised work on listed buildings or protected trees
+- unauthorised work to listed buildings or protected trees

-When a breach is found, the Council will look at how serious the harm is and decide the best way to fix the problem.
-Sometimes an issue is not serious enough to investigate further.
+When a breach is found, the Council will look at how serious the harm is and decide the best way to remedy the breach.
+Sometimes it will not be expedient to investigate further.

 Please note: All planning enforcement reports should be submitted online through the Planning Portal.
 To report an issue or possible breach, click here.